mk322/in-context-learning-factors/README.md

 ## Abstract
 Large pretrained language model has gained more and more attention in recent years.
 Not only because of their representation power and superior performance with traditional fine-tuning on various dataset, its ability of generalizing to new task with "in-context learning" opened another path of Natural Language Processing (NLP) research.

 There has been various techniques proposed to improve the performance under prompting setup.
 Those techniques are generally referred as "prompt engineering".
-Motivated by a recent paper [2]
+Motivated by a recent paper [2], in this project we test various aspect of prompt to see what matters for the performance of in-context learning.

 ## Introduction
 As demonstrated first in the GPT3 paper published by OpenAI [1], the large language model (here we are talking about the model that is in the scale of a few hundred million parameters to a few hundred billion parameters) that is pretrained on the general auto-regressive language modeling objective can achieve state-of-the-art performance on various downstream tasks **without** updating any parameters.
 The techniques to achieve such result, referred as "in-context learning" or "prompting", attracted lots of research attention due to its simplicity, sample efficientcy, and memory efficiency.